Clark Township, Atchison County, Missouri

 Township in Atchison County, Missouri, U.S.

 Clark Township is a township in Atchison County, Missouri, United States.
 At the 2020 census, its population was 898.

+History

-Clark Township was established in 1845 and was one of the five original townships in Atchison County.
+Clark Township was established in 1845 and was one of the five original townships in Atchison County. it was reduced to its present limits at the establishment of Dale Township in 1876.

 A ferry in the southwest of the township crossed the Missouri River to St. Deroin in Nebraska.